 A central element in Mises' theory of money value (1912) is the concept of objective exchange value.
 Subjective valuation of money is based on the assumption that money has a certain objective exchange value, i.e. the possibility of obtaining a certain quantity of other economic goods in exchange for a given quantity of money.
-'If we wish to estimate the significance that a given sum of money has (...) we can do this only on the assumption that money possesses a given objective exchange value' (Mises 1981, p.
-119).
-'Both the subjective use value of money and its subjective exchange value are derived from its objective exchange value' (Mises 1981, p.
+'If we wish to estimate the significance that a given sum of money has (...) we can do this only on the assumption that money possesses a given objective exchange value is value of money and its subjective exchange value are derived from its objective exchange value' (Mises 1981, p.
 118).